-As of December 31, 2018, we recorded liabilities of uncertain tax benefits of approximately RMB14 million (US\$2 million) associated with the interests on intercompany loans.
+As of December 31, 2019, we recorded liabilities of uncertain tax benefits of approximately RMB18 million (US\$2.6 million) associated with the interests on intercompany loans.

-As of December 2018, we obtained a long-term debt of US\$500 million with some financial covenants including interest cover, leverage and tangible net worth.
-The annual interest rate of the borrowings was approximately 3.93% for the year ended December 31, 2018.
-We obtained another long term facility of EUR260 million collateralized by 13,092,112 shares of Accor we owned.
-This loan also has covenants including debt ratio and the value of pledged shares.
+In 2019, we obtained a long-term facility of EUR440 million and US\$500 million with some financial covenants including interest coverage ratio, leverage and book equity.
+The annual interest rate of the borrowings was 2.86% for 2019.

-Our Notes are in the aggregate principal amount of US\$475.0 million and will mature in November 2022, unless earlier repurchased or converted into our ADSs based on an initial conversion rate of 5.4869, before the ADS split, subject to change, of our ADSs per US\$1,000 principal amount of the notes.
+Our Notes are in the aggregate principal amount of US\$475 million and will mature in November 2022, unless earlier repurchased or converted into our ADSs based on an initial conversion rate of 5.4869, before the ADS split, subject to change, of our ADSs per US\$1,000 principal amount of the Notes.
 The conversion rate is subject to adjustment upon occurrence of certain events.
-The holders may require us to repurchase all or portion of the Notes for cash on November 3, 2020, or upon a fundamental change, at a repurchase price equal to 100% of the principal amount, plus accrued and unpaid interest.
-The notes bear interest at a rate of 0.375% per annum, payable in arrears semi-annually on May 1 and November 1, beginning May 1, 2018.
+The holders may require us to repurchase all or portion of the Notes for cash on November 2, 2020, or upon a fundamental change, at a repurchase price equal to 100% of the principal amount, plus accrued and unpaid interest.
+The Notes bear interest at a rate of 0.375% per annum, payable in arrears semi-annually on May 1 and November 1, beginning May 1, 2018.
+As of December 31, 2019, we reclassified the Notes as short-term debt as the Notes holders have a put option which can be exercised within one year.